BlaqueDevs/se-assignment-day-4-software-project-management-Tendell/README.md

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?

+Project Management
+Importance of Gantt Charts
+Get to know the benefits of Gantt charts in project management and how it is useful for project managers.

+Consider how tough it is to balance multiple balls at the same time.
+If you miss a ball, the entire act is thrown out.
+Project management is a lot like juggling, in that you're continuously juggling between many tasks, people, projects, and other things.
+When a deadline is missed, the entire planning process might go awry, with catastrophic consequences.

+This is why having a visual picture of a project schedule and knowing when each task is completed and who is working on it is beneficial.
+And it is here that Gantt chart software comes into play.

+Gantt charts are visual representations of tasks plotted against time.
+They represent crucial information in a project, such as who is assigned to what, task durations, and overlapping activities.
+A Gantt chart depicts the completion of each work in a project using timelines.
+These timelines explain how the various tasks are connected.
+Gantt charts are useful because they show the activities and progress of a project.

+Gantt charts show how work on a project can only begin after another task has been completed.
+Managers can use this data to better understand project obstacles and make key decisions about how to take a project ahead.
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?